 Will the Chicago Cubs Repeat As World Series Champions?
-[OPINION]
+[Opinion]

 Regardless of where Arrieta stands, the Chicago Cubs still have a very strong pitching rotation.
 Jon Lester and Kyle Hendricks finished second and third respectively in the Cy Young race for 2016.
 They also have veteran John Lackey on the roster.
 Mike Montgomery, who earned a save in the World Series, is looking to be the team’s 5th starter.

-Relief pitching is also a strong suit of the Cubs with Pedro Strop and Hector Rondon being set to return after being injured most of last season, along with Carl Edwards Jr, who pitched a gem in game 7 of the World Series, and of course trading for Wade Davis is a huge plus as well.
+Relief pitching is also a strong suit of the Cubs with Pedro Strop and Hector Rondon being set to return after being injured most of last season, along with Carl Edwards Jr, who pitched a gem in Game 7 of the World Series, and of course trading for Wade Davis is a huge plus as well.

 The team’s lineup looks to be the best in baseball.
 Returning is reigning NL MVP Kris Bryant.
 Anthony Rizzo, who was also a finalist for MVP is back at 1st base.
 Addison Russell, Willson Contreras, Javier Baez, Jason Heyward, Ben Zobrist and Kyle Schwarber fill out the rest of the starting lineup, so most of the team is intact from the previous season, which is why Chicago Cub fans all around the world are excited for the 2017 season.

-David Ross, Aroldis Chapman, Jason Hammel, Joe Smith and Travis Wood are gone, but have enough depth on their current roster that does not cause any Cubs fan to panic over their loss.
+David Ross, Aroldis Chapman, Jason Hammel, Joe Smith, and Travis Wood are gone, but the Cubs have enough depth on their current roster that does not cause any Cubs fan to panic over their loss.

 Spring training starts next month.
 Will the Chicago Cubs repeat as World Series champions?
 Absolutely!
 This team is built to be winners for a very long time.
 Chicago Cubs Manager, Joe Maddon, definitely knows how to build a winner, and the team around him believes that he is capable of leading them there.